About us

 HEIRNET has had a leading role in the following publications:

-- From 2002-2018, HEIRNET published the International Journal of Historical Learning, Teaching and Research
+• From 2002-2018, HEIRNET published the International Journal of Historical Learning, Teaching and Research

-- From 2018, HEIRNET has been instrumental in the publishing of the History Education Research Journal [HERJ]
+• From 2018, HEIRNET has been instrumental in the publishing of the History Education Research Journal [HERJ]

-In 2018 the University College London, Institute of Education Press, [UCL IOE Press] became the publisher of IJHLTR, relaunched as the History Education Research Journal (HERJ) that Arthur Chapman of UCL Press, edits with the support of an editorial board.
+In 2018 the University College London, Institute of Education Press, [UCL IOE Press] became the publisher of IJHLTR, relaunched as the History Education Research Journal (HERJ) which Arthur Chapman of UCL Press, edits with the support of an editorial board.

 Our Origins